alexfalkowski/System.Spec/README.md

     Usage: spec options

        OPTION          TYPE                   ORDER   DESCRIPTION
-       -example (-e)   String                         Execute example(s) in the specified path.
-       -search (-s)    String                         The search path to use for the spec assemblies.
+       -path (-p)      String                 0       The path to search all the Spec assemblies.
+       -example (-e)   String                         The example to execute.
+This could be a type, group or single example.
+       -pattern (-P)   String                         Load files matching pattern.
 The default is Specs.
        -output (-o)    String                         The output path of the test results.
 The default is test-results.xml.
        -format (-f)    ConsoleFormatterType           Specifies what format to use for output.
        -dryrun (-d)    Switch                         Invokes formatters without executing the examples.
+       -version (-v)   Switch                         Display the version.
        -help (-h)      Switch                         You're looking at it.

 Migration